-Today is dull and overcast, there is a precipitation of rain later…. so after a leisurely breakfast Linda and Ian took us to Cirq de Lapopie.
+Today is dull and overcast, there is a precipitation of rain later…. so after a leisurely breakfast Linda and Ian took us to Saint-Cirq-Lapopie.
 Voted one of the most beautiful villages in France, I cannot disagree it was so wonderfully quaint.
 We parked the car on the hillside parking area and walked down and through the narrow streets.

 Wonderful artisan shops were still open, despite the lack of tourists.
 It was about 12 noon when we decided to have lunch at a charming little blacksmiths shop.
 It still had the anvil and the old grinding wheel in place.
 We ate croc de monsieur and steaming hot mugs of hot chocolate.
 Then after speaking our bestest french with le patron we went to the viewing platform, looking down it looked like a model village.
 After a while of cooing and ahhhing we got silly and messed around with the selfie stick.

 Linda and I popped into some shops and left the boys to chat contentedly outside… well we convinced ourselves they did.
 We sampled some sauternes raisins dipped in chocolate… forget your chocolate poppets these are for grown ups only.
 Unfortunately so was the price… €9 For 50g.
 So with a handful of samples we hurriedly left the shop.

 On the way to Saint-Cirq-Lapopie Linda and Ian explained that in this part of the country there was a fashion to build houses from the rock, these are call troglodyte houses.
 I was talking later and mistakenly called them troglodillioes… everyone laughed and that is what they are now known as.